Bill Downs: On the Eastern Front

 Many in the press party were skeptical of the Soviet claims at Babi Yar, with Lawrence doubting the sheer scale of it.
 He later admitted to having "furious arguments" with Downs over how to report the story and wrote that his reluctance to wholly accept the claims resulted from witnessing some colleagues submit unsubstantiated stories.
 Because of this, their two accounts were markedly different in tone and reflected their own individual perceptions.
 (Note: Peterson compares the two reports written by Downs and Lawrence for Newsweek and The New York Times, respectively: "The articles differ in tone.
 Lawrence's is guarded.
 'Given the paucity of evidence after the destruction of the corpses,' he stated, 'On the basis of what we saw, it is impossible for this correspondent to judge the truth or falsity of the story told to us.'
 Downs, however, wrote, 'From what I saw, I am convinced that one of the most horrible tragedies in this era of Nazi era atrocities occurred there.'")
 (Note: According to Deborah Lipstadt, Lawrence's visit to Majdanek concentration camp in August 1944 brought him to regret his previous skepticism.
 In describing the overwhelming evidence of mass murder, Lawrence wrote in The New York Times: "After inspection of Maidanek, I am now prepared to believe any story of German atrocities, no matter how savage, cruel and depraved.")
-As late as 1944, some Western journalists remained skeptical of the actual scale of the Nazi mass murders.
+As late as 1944, some Western journalists remained skeptical of the actual scale of the mass murders.

-Downs' descriptions of atrocities at Babi Yar and Rzhev were especially graphic.
+Downs's descriptions of atrocities at Babi Yar and Rzhev were especially graphic.
 After returning home from Russia he came across more skepticism and disbelief.
 He "discovered that not everyone shared his strong feelings for the Russian people and the horrors they had experienced.
 Some looked at him curiously.
 Others expressed pity.
 Still others said he was a liar."
 In 1944 he received an anonymous postcard calling him a "Russian agent" and threatening his life.

 Downs returned to the United States in January 1944 with the score of Dmitri Shostakovich's Eighth Symphony after CBS acquired the exclusive American broadcast rights for $10,000.
 Prior to leaving Moscow he provided the English narration for the documentary film Ukraine in Flames directed by Alexander Dovzhenko.